Community service: Court-ordered service

-Florence Nightingale organized fundraisers to raise money for the hospital and arrange more stable living conditions to improve the health of the soldiers in the hospital.
-Florence Nightingale served a specific group of people and benefited the public—which is an example of community service.

 Community service for institutions

-Many institutions require and/or give incentive to students or employees alike to volunteer their time to community service programs.
-From volunteering to participating in such charity events like walks or runs, institutes continue the practice or requiring their employees or students to grow in camaraderie while giving back to various communities.
+Many institutions require and/or give incentives to students or employees alike to volunteer their time to community service programs.
+From volunteering to participating in such charity events like walks or runs, institutes continue the practice or require their employees or students to grow in camaraderie while giving back to various communities.
 Many institutions also provide opportunities for employees and students to work together, and most student groups participate in their own form of community service.
 Each is unique in its own right; all are incredibly popular with employees; and in all of these programs, human resources plays an integral role.

 One such program, Johns Hopkins University, under the leadership of Johns Hopkins University president Ronald J. Daniels and the chief executive officer of Baltimore City Schools, the university's human resources and community affairs departments worked with the school system to develop the Johns Hopkins Takes Time for Schools program in 2009, launching it on March 3, 2010.
 The program is a service partnership aimed at providing support and assistance to Baltimore City Schools (BCS) while providing faculty and staff an avenue for community service, offering their talents to the city's youth and improving the administrative and educational capacities of the area's school system.

 Some institutes even give their students or employees a guaranteed number of days or weeks of leave for certain acceptable community service programs.
 One example is East Carolina University, which gives 24 hours of community service leave for full-time employees per year as an incentive and compensation for community service.